 Your responses will enable your lawyer to write the documents for you.
 We will counsel you on any questions you have as well.

 Step 3.
-Review Your Divorce PapersReceive yours papers via email, go over on the phone and online with your lawyer Ask for as many changes as you need and ask any questions that you have.
+Review your divorce papers online (call anytime, you can reach me and my amazing legal team!)Receive yours papers via email, go over on the phone and online with your lawyer

 About Step 3